The Magician (French TV series): Production

-At MIPTV in April of the same year, Marc du Pontavice and his team orchestrated a meeting with Giochi Preziosi, which was seeking to become a global force and was looking for properties to create toy lines.
+At MIPTV in April of the same year, du Pontavice and his team orchestrated a meeting with Giochi Preziosi, which was seeking to become a global force and was looking for properties to create toy lines.
 The toymaker liked the show.
 In October of the same year at MIPCOM, Gaumont closed a deal with Giochi Preziosi for the company to develop toys based on the series.

 The series was offered to the BBC in the United Kingdom, and the American children's channels Nickelodeon and Disney Channel, who told Gaumont that it was a great concept, but suggested making it "an anti-Batman show", making it bright and colorful.
 Production of the series itself began in May 1997 thanks to a financing arrangement with ProSieben and had six scripts written.
 France 2 and France 3, both from France Télévisions, decided to join the production of the show.
 The production of the first episode of The Magician was completed in July 1998.

-The American toy company that Giochi Preziosi had hired to represent The Magician products sent its designs, but neither the Italian company nor Marc were satisfied with the results.
+The American toy company that Giochi Preziosi had hired to represent The Magician products sent its designs, but neither the Italian company nor du Pontavice were satisfied with the results.
 According to them, they were turning the characters into warriors, which they disliked intensely, and the contracted company failed to understand the concept behind the show.
 It was then that Gaumont suggested to Giochi that the studio's own artists design the figures, marking their first foray into toy design.
 Giochi Preziosi loved Gaumont's toys, which were based on the studio's designs.
+The series was conceived with both boys and girls in mind, though in the words of du Pontavice, "it is the boys who hold the remote control and decide what to watch."
+However, he noted that in the two years leading up to the show's premiere, girls had become less passive and began to make their own demands.
+Consequently, he and the production team introduced elements specifically for a female audience, such as the impossible love story between Ace Cooper and Mona Malone.